ucroccks/Ecommerce/README.md

 This service interacts with postgresDB to perform CRUD ops for order data

+## Improvements
+1. Added Global Exception handler.
+2. Handled the Not found scenario for Product and Order.
+3. Implemented validations using annotations.
+4. Changed currency data type to Big Decimal.
+5. Refactored OrderStatus to use enum.
+6. Updated Swagger doc to cover above changes.

+## Proposed changes (did not covered due to lack of time)
+1. API Security layer.
+2. Test case coverage.
+3. Constants and validation messages refactoring.
+4. Considering microservice architecture this project can be broken into two separate services product and order.

 #### Make sure Java 17 and Docker is installed on your machine (https://www.docker.com/products/docker-desktop/)

 ## Building the app